LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 sudo apt install apache2
 ```

-Once the installation is complete, Apache will start serving content from the default directory `/var/www/html/`.
+Once the installation is complete, Apache will start serving contents from the default directory `/var/www/html/`.

 ![Apache Installation](http://localhost/assets/lab5-9.png)

 #### 2. Modify the HTML File to Display Instance Name

 To help us identify which EC2 instance is serving the content, we will edit the `<title>` tag of the default `index.html` file to include the instance name.
 Use the following command to edit the file:

 ```bash